bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Participants included in the study were also instructed to abstain from caffeine, alcohol and nicotine, and have regular sleep schedule (bed-time 10PM-1AM, wake-time 7AM-10AM) and avoid taking daytime nap for the duration of the experiment.
 EEG activity was recorded while participants slept at night in a mock MRI scanner while gradients sounds were played to both screen for potential sleep disorders and test their ability to sleep in the experimental environment, and 18 were excluded for not spending a minimum of 20min. in NREM2 sleep.
-After this last inclusion step, their sleep schedule was assessed by analyzing the data obtained from an actigraph (Actiwatch 2, Philips Respironics, Andover, MA, USA) worn on the wrist of the non-dominant hand for the week preceding and for the duration of the experiment, and cerfified that all included subjects complied to the instructions.
+After this last inclusion step, their sleep schedule was assessed by analyzing the data obtained from an actigraph (Actiwatch 2, Philips Respironics, Andover, MA, USA) worn on the wrist of the non-dominant hand for the week preceding and for the duration of the experiment, and cerfified that all included participants complied to the instructions.

-Among the 34 participants, one did not show within-session improvement in the task, one didn't sleep on the first night, two were witdrawn for technical problems, and four withdraw themselves before completion of the experiment.
+Among the 34 participants, one did not show within-session improvement in the task, one didn't sleep on the first night, two were withdrawn for technical problems, and four withdrew themselves before completion of the experiment.
 Among the 26 participants that completed the research project, only one group of 18 which, by design, followed the appropriate behavioral intervention for the present study, were retained for our analysis.

 All participants provided written informed consent and received financial compensation for their participation.